 Among the skeletons of Alpine Gums burned in the 2009 bushfires in the foothills of the Victorian Alpine is Lake Mountain Resort.
 A mere two hours from Melbourne, Lake Mountain is many Victorians’ introduction to snow, with 35km of nordic ski trails, a tobogganing hill, snowshoeing and more.
 As the snow melts, the wildflowers begin […]

 Flow Mountain Bike acknowledges the Traditional Owners of the Mackay Region, the Yuwi, Widi, Barada Barna and Birriah peoples.
-We recognise their connection to lands, waters and communities and pay our respects to Elders past, present and emerging. *This story has been updated on 17 April 2024 with new information When we spoke to Iain […]
+We recognise their connection to lands, waters and communities and pay our respects to Elders past, present and emerging. *Since this article was published, we have visited Finch Hatton and experienced the trails first-hand.
+Click here […]

 Flow Mountain Bike acknowledges the Traditional Owners of Country through the areas surrounding Melbourne and Geelong.
 We recognise the connection to lands, waters and communities.
 We pay our respect to Aboriginal and Torres Strait Islander cultures; and to Elders past, present and emerging.
 You’ve been cooped up in the office all week, and you’re champing […]